-Thanks to the generosity of our donors, the Mel and Enid Zuckerman College of Public Health was able to award 47 scholarships for the 2017-2018 academic year.
-Students and friends of the college were able to connect a face to the name and complete the circle of giving at the Annual Student Scholarship Luncheon held at Hacienda Del Sol in Tucson on November 9, 2017.
+Thanks to the generosity of our donors, the University of Arizona Mel and Enid Zuckerman College of Public Health was able to award 88 scholarships for the 2019-2020 academic year.

 It is a day when we express our deep gratitude to those who generously open doors for our students in need.
 We celebrate the students, many of whom have risen above great odds to pursue their college degree.
-We acknowledge that without the help of donor support, the dreams of a higher education and a better future for those who are the recipient may not have been realized.
+We acknowledge that without the help of donor support, the dreams of a higher education and a better future may not have been possible.